 - Now, spread your right leg out to your right side and press your foot flat on the floor. so that right knee towards the sky/ceiling.
-(Make sure your right leg should be parallel to kneeling knee)
+(Make sure your right leg should be parallel to your kneeling knee)

-- With inhalation being to extend your left arm up and close to your left ear. (keep the palm facing either up and down) the shoulder blade should be firmly pressed against the back.
+- With inhalation being to extend your left arm up and close to your left ear. (keep the palm facing either up or down) the shoulder blade should be firmly pressed against the back.

 - Look at the sky by keeping the back of your neck long.